IBM/data-prep-kit/README.md

 pip install twine
 pre-commit install
 ```
+Additionally if you will be using local Minio for S3 testing you need to install `Minio` and `mc`.
+Refer to [Minio install instructions](data-processing-lib/doc/using_s3_transformers.md) for more details.

+Finally to work with Kind cluster and KFP you will need to install `Helm`, `kind`, `kubectl` and `wget`.
+Refer to [Kind installation](kind/README.md) for more details

 ## &#x1F680; Getting Started <a name = "getting_started"></a>

-There are various entry points that one can choose based on their usecase.
+There are various entry points that one can choose based on their use case.
 Below are a few demos to get you started.

 ### Run a single transform on local-ray
 Get started by running the noop transform that performs an identity operation by following the